Tonic tensor tympani syndrome: Pathophysiology

 The tensor tympani muscle is located in the middle ear, and is one of the two middle ear muscles that support the three middle ear bones, the ossicles.
 The tensor tympani is attached to the malleus, the largest of ossicles.
 One end of malleus is connected to the tympanic membrane, and the other end is connected to the two other ossicles, the incus and stapes, which connects to the inner ear.
 The purpose of the middle ear is to deliver the sound waves from the outer ear to the cochlea of the inner ear.
 When external sound contacts the eardrum, the ossicles vibrate.
 This vibration can be amplified depending on the volume of the sound.

 The tensor tympani is meant to pull the tympanic membrane inward, increasing tension of the tympanic membrane.
 It's like a calming mechanism that's in place in order to stabilize volume and respond to noise fluctuations, that also provides inner ear protection from loud sounds.
 It also helps ventilate the inner ear through the Eustachian Tube.
 When TTTS occurs, the middle ear is contracting involuntarily, which produces an audible sensation called the middle ear myoclonus.
 When the tensor tympani muscle experiences a spasm without the provocation of loud sounds, it's called the acoustic reflex, which is part of a normal auditory system.
 However, this reaction can be caused by general anxiety, or anxiety concerning the sudden onset of noises or ear pain, which can follow an acoustic incident.

 Diagnosis

 An otolaryngologist, or ENT, is a healthcare specialist who is able to diagnose TTTS.
-A challenge in obtaining a diagnosis is being that there is not yet any definitive guideline to assess for the disorder.
+A challenge in obtaining a diagnosis is that there is not yet any definitive guideline to assess for the disorder.
 However, an impedance angiogram can be helpful while diagnosing TTTS by assessing the status of the middle ear.
 Other diagnostic tools like MRI and CT can be helpful in ruling out other potential causes of TTTS symptoms.
 A tympanometry is a diagnostic tool that is able to assess the pressure of the middle ear, but if the tensor tympani is not actively contracting, tympanometry will likely not observe it.
 TTTS can be commonly mistaken for temporomandibular joint disorders.